Skip to content

 If you’re arriving late in the evening, designate one cube to hold Pjs and other things you need for the night and the clothes you want to wear on the first day, and then you don’t have to worry about unpacking your case to find what you need.

-Downy Wrinkle Releaser – No matter how carefully you pack your clothes, some will have that lovely crumpled vibe when you unpack them in Orlando.
-This stuff is magic because it gives your crumpled-in-the-suitcase clothes the freshly ironed look!
+No matter how carefully you pack your clothes, some will have that lovely crumpled vibe when you unpack them in Orlando.
+Bring some wrinkle release spray to give your crumpled-in-the-suitcase clothes the freshly ironed look!

-Hanging Collapsible Shelf – Our one complaint about the Disney World Resort rooms is insufficient storage for clothes.
-If you’re traveling for more than a few days, bring one of these shelving units to maximize your space!
+Our one complaint about the Disney World Resort rooms is insufficient storage for clothes.
+If you’re traveling for more than a few days, bring one of these hanging shelves to maximize your space!

-Electronics Bag – To keep your charging cables, memory cards, and other essentials together.
+To keep your charging cables, memory cards, and other essentials together use one of these travel electronics organizers.

 Ziplock Bags in various sizes – For storing snacks, phones and cameras when it rains, autograph books, wet clothes, swimsuits etc.